AndersHenriksen-dev/python_mlops_cookiecutter_template/README.md

 ## 🗃️ Repository structure

-Assuming you choose the `advance` structure and `uv` as the dependency manager, the repository will look like something like this:
+Assuming you choose the `advance` structure, the repository will look like something like this:

 ```txt